Formalin-fixed, paraffin-embedded Human Melanoma stained with SOX10 Mouse Monoclonal Antibody (SOX10/1074).

 Formalin-fixed, paraffin-embedded Mouse Brain stained with SOX10 Mouse Monoclonal Antibody (SOX10/1074).

 SDS-PAGE Analysis Purified SOX10 Mouse Monoclonal Antibody (SOX10/1074).
-Confirmation of Purity and Integrity of Antibody.
+Confirmation of Integrity and Purity of Antibody.

 Analysis of Protein Array containing more than 19,000 full-length human proteins using SOX10 Mouse Monoclonal Antibody (SOX10/1074)